ramanala/PACE/README.md

  3. The libunwind libraries, installable in Ubuntu using apt-get install libunwind8-dev.

-Prerequisite steps to follow on clean machine
+Prerequisite steps to follow on a clean machine:

 sudo apt-get update;
 sudo apt-get install build-essential;